bedita/docs/source/endpoints/signup.rst

 Signup activation
 -----------------

-User verification and activation is done via a simple **POST** like in the following example that should be invoked in your **activation url** page after reading the passed **uuid** parameter.
+User verification and activation are done via a simple **POST** like in the following example that should be invoked in your **activation url** page after reading the passed **uuid** parameter.

 On success an HTTP 202 status code is returned with an empty body.